Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 LTC

-Out of these two options, for me, I would prefer LTC because I can distribute it using standard professional audio equipment or even sample it and distribute it over a network using Dante or something similar.
-This is kind of insane to me: taking a digital square wave signal, sampling it, and D to A converting it back to an audio signal with a square wave, but that’s where we are today.
+Out of the options of hardware LTC or MTC, I prefer LTC because I can distribute it using standard professional audio equipment or even sample it and distribute it over a network using Dante or something similar (This can be highly reliable but of course is kind of insane: taking a digital square wave signal, sampling it like an audio waveform, transmitting it over a network, and then D to A converting it back to an audio signal to extract the digital square wave signal.
+But that’s where we are today and this kluge can be very reliable.)
 QLab can generate LTC as an audio signal directly; Eos doesn’t natively deal with audio signals so it needs something like a Response SMPTE Gateway.
-I didn’t want to invest in this gateway for this test but here’s how I would likely configure it:
+I didn’t want to invest in this (about $800) for this test, but here’s how I would likely configure it for my little test system:

 MTC

 If I was doing this on a show, I would almost certainly invest in a ETC SMPTE gateway.
-But for experimenting and programming, MTC can work, I used the MIDI adapters described above.
-In addition to that configuration from above, for MSC you have to make sure that MTC Receive is enabled in the Show Control menu:
+But for experimenting and programming, MTC can work, and for my little test, I used the MIDI adapters described above.
+In addition to the configuration detailed above, I had to make sure that MIDI Timecode Receive was enabled in the Eos Show Control menu:

-In the Show Control tab on the Eos, make a list, select External to On and the type to MIDI Time Code (in the softkeys):
+Then, in the Show Control tab on the Eos, I made a list, selected External to On and the type to MIDI Time Code using the softkeys:

-On the QLab side, create a MIDI output patch:
+On the QLab side, I created a MIDI output patch:

-And here’s the time code cue.
-I started my little show at 01:00:00:00 and have five seconds of “pre-roll” starting at 00:59:55:00.
-This gives a few seconds before the number starts to make sure everything’s working.
-For non real time video sync applications, I just use 30FPS non-drop.
+I made a time code cue, and started my little show at 01:00:00:00 with five seconds of “pre-roll” starting at 00:59:55:00.
+This gives a few seconds before the music starts to make sure everything’s working.
+For most (non real time video sync) applications, I just use 30FPS non-drop.

 When the QLab cue is running, Incoming time code shows up on the top of the Eos screen.

-You can enter events manually or use the capture feature:
+You can enter events on the console manually into the Show control tab, or use the capture feature:

-Special thanks to Nick Gonsman at ETC, John Robinson, my former colleague at CityTech for answering EOS questions, and the great Corn Mo for the use of his .357 Lover track.
+Special thanks to Nick Gonsman at ETC for help with Eos Nomad, John Robinson, my former colleague at CityTech for answering EOS questions, and the great Corn Mo for the use of his .357 Lover track!

 Next